 For traditional Nepali in the West End: Gurkha Himalayan Kitchen

 Enjoy the spice and herbs of the Himalayas at this friendly Davie Street restaurant, which came under new ownership in 2019.
 The large menu helpfully identifies gluten-free and vegan selections, and you’ll find dishes flavoured with timut pepper, carom seed, and garlicky jumbu.
-Gurkha has three outdoor seating areas with lots of airflow — a large heated back patio and two smaller streetside patios.
+In addition to the indoor dining room, Gurkha has three outdoor seating areas with lots of airflow — a large heated back patio and two smaller streetside patios.

 For Japanese tapas Downtown: Guu Izakaya